-The Fresh Pin Strategy is were you publish new, relevant and engaging content to Pinterest regularly and consistently.
+The Fresh Pin Strategy is where you publish new, relevant, and engaging content to Pinterest regularly and consistently.

 The new content doesn’t have to mean a brand new blog post (but you should always be working on new posts).
 You can create new pins for your existing blog posts.
 Stop relying on old pins to continue to drive the traffic.

 Check to see what your Best Performing Pins are so you know the type of Pin designs that your audience engages with to help you create new Pins.

 Everyone loves new content.
 They don’t want to see the same content over and over again.

 Think about it: when you are looking for a new show to watch on Netflix and you can’t find anything, what do you do?
 You move on to the next network (such as Amazon Prime) to search for a new show.

 Treat Pinterest the same way.
 Create new content that stands out so your audience will see your pins and click through to your website.